microsoft/FluidFramework/packages/runtime/container-runtime/src/gc/garbageCollection.md

 ### More Advanced Configuration

-For additional behaviors that can be configured (e.g. for testing), please see the [Advanced Configuration](./gcEarlyAdoption.md#more-advanced-configurations) docs.
+For additional behaviors that can be configured (e.g. for testing), please see these [Advanced Configuration](./gcEarlyAdoption.md#more-advanced-configurations) docs.